 - Step #1.
 Pick a topic and do the outline from home.

 - Step #2.
-Throw laptop in black backpack and walk to coffee shop.
+Throw laptop in a backpack and walk to the coffee shop.

 - Step #3.
 Open computer, turn off wifi, drink coffee and write.